bespoken/sdk/README.md

 <img src="docs/images/pinoJs.png" width="50%">

-To set a log level, simply set the following env variable: `echo LOG_LEVEL=debug`.
+To set a log level, simply set the following env variable: `export LOG_LEVEL=debug`.
 If not set, `info` is assumed.

 We can also colorize the outputs by setting the env variable `COLORIZE`.